themindfulbit/td/_content/4-articles/2015-02-10-heading-back-to-sea.md

 It takes a lot of effort to produce a show like Technical Difficulties.
 We'd hoped that Dawn Patrol would give us a low-effort  counterpart, but it didn't turn out that way.
 In the end, we realized that right now we aren't really interested in doing an "easy" version of Technical Difficulties, but we also realized that none of us could commit the time to do the "hard" version right.

 You'll still be able to listen to Gabe chat with Jeff Hunsberger on their [Nerds on Draft](http://www.nerdsondraft.com/welcome/) podcast, or read his writing on [Macdrifter](http://macdrifter.com).
 Erik will continue to blog at [The Mindful Bit](http://themindfulbit.com).
-Bob blogs at [Takitapart](http://takitapart.com/), and Potatowire will continue to curate his wacky GIFs at [Potatowire's Wild Kingdom](http://potatowire.tumblr.com/).
+Bob blogs at [Takitapart](http://takitapart.com/), and Potatowire at [Potatowire's Wild Kingdom](http://potatowire.tumblr.com/).
 We'll all still be around on Twitter.

-We hope to pick this up again some day.
 Thanks for listening, and talk to you again soon.